13 Data Storage and Security

 3. Design your folder structure according to your style guide.

-• Following your style guide, create a folder structure before team members begin storing files so that they are stored consistently.
+• Following your style guide (see Section 9.2), create a folder structure before team members begin storing files so that they are stored consistently.

 4. Set up additional security systems.